St. Paul Personal Injury Lawyer

 6. If You Receive a Settlement Offer From the Insurance Company Following a St. Paul Personal Injury Accident, Should You Accept It?

-In some instances, shortly following your personal injury accident in St. Paul, the insurance company may offer you a settlement amount.
+In some instances, the insurance company may offer you a settlement amount shortly after the accident.
 Although this may seem like great news, it is not always in your best interest to accept it.

 You need to remember that the insurance company is not your friend.
 They are not there to help ensure you get the most money for your injuries.
 Rather, they are a business, and like many businesses, they only focus on making a profit.
-By offering you less, the more money they make.
+By offering you less, they make more money.
 For these reasons, insurance adjusters will try to do anything they can to deny your case or get you to settle for less than you are entitled to.

 That is why, if the insurance company offers you a settlement amount after your accident, this amount will often tend to be a meager pay-out that barely covers any of your current costs, let alone your future bills resulting from the accident.
 However, if you accept the offer and later discover that this settlement does not cover all your expenses, you cannot ask the insurance company for more money.